upperlinecode/front-end-student-materials/06-p5js/03b-control-flow.md

 There is no way for the lines `print(5);` or `print(10);` to get read.
 The first `if` catches all positive numbers.

-See why the order of your `else if`s is important.
+See why the order of your `else if`s is important?

 If you want a *default case*, some code that should be run only if *none of the if's are true*.
 You can put an `else` at the bottom to catch any input that doesn't match.